-Matt Thompson studied on the Graduate Diploma Photography, previously known as the Postgraduate Diploma Photography Portfolio Development course.
-He graduated from London College of Communication in 2010.
+Matt Thompson studied on the Graduate Diploma Photography at London College of Communication.

 What are your fondest memories of LCC?

 If you could collaborate creatively with anybody in the world who would it be?

 I’d happily photograph Lupita Nyong'o every day of the week.

 Could you talk a little about your approach to photography?

 I’m interested in documenting the human condition, mood, feeling and emotion with a stylistic edge.
 I’m still working towards a style that I'm happy with.

 Could you tell us a little about Helen’s Story?